 - When teachers search for online programs or videos to share with students, include filters to block out inappropriate content.
 Be aware if resources will generate pop-ups that are not appropriate and avoid them.

 Most districts and schools will have an approved list of software, websites, and applications so stick to those.
 If a school site has educational technology such as interactive touchscreen displays that includes teaching and learning apps, make sure the apps are vetted for safety.
-For example, the Boxlight ProColor interactive flat panel display comes with MimioMarket – a free education app store of over 100 apps that are safe and tested for education.
+For example, the Boxlight ProColor interactive display comes with MimioMarket – a free education app store of over 100 apps that are safe and tested for education.

 Another challenge that can be a concern is unwanted visitors during a live teaching session (‘Zoombombing’).
 If a school uses the Google Platform, online sessions can be conducted via Google Meet.
 There is also a new blended learning platform, designed specifically for remote and hybrid learning environments, called MimioConnect®.
 Teachers can use this web-based platform to create and present interactive lessons, with video conferencing and Help messaging capabilities.